 Current patients can schedule appointments with their Care Navigator through their patient portal or by calling us.
-New patients can register here or call us at 1-833-GET-MYTK (1-833-438-6985) to get started and have a Telekind test kit sent to you via mail in our discreet packaging.
-Once we have your lab results in, we will get your clinician visit scheduled.
-This way you can discuss your lab results and treatment options on the same day.
+New patients can register here or call us at 1-833-GET-MYTK (1-833-438-6985) to get started and have a TeleKind test kit sent to you via mail in our discreet packaging, or choose to get lab work at a Clinical Pathology Lab or Quest Diagnostic Lab location.
+Once we have your lab results, we will schedule your visit with a clinician so you can discuss your lab results and treatment options on the same day.

 All patients must be 18 years old or older to receive services through Telekind.

 Yes.
 Most patients choose to be at home or in a private setting, but you can attend your virtual visit from anywhere with a computer, tablet or smartphone that has internet service, adequate lighting, a camera, and a microphone.

 You need a handheld device or computer with a camera and microphone.
 You also need an internet connection that allows you to stream video.
 No apps or downloads are required.

 Yes, provided your connection is strong enough and secure.
 We do not recommend using an unsecured public network for accessing TeleKind.

 Your kit will include step-by-step instructions to help make it as easy and straightforward as possible, including instructions for how to do your swabs and finger pricks.
 If you have any issues, your Care Navigator will be happy to assist.
 Depending on your needs and goals, your provider will determine what lab tests are appropriate.
 Common tests include HIV, gonorrhea, chlamydia, syphilis, Hepatitis C, liver function, kidney function, testosterone, and any others that are determined based on clinical need.

 We offer All services include regular STI testing as appropriate and based on discussion with your clinician.
 However, we do not offer STI testing as a stand-alone service.